 How to fix rising damp

-Penetrating damp happens when water gets through your exterior walls and penetrates to the inside walls.
-It may be caused by issues such as a leaking roof – if you’ve got broken or loose tiles, a broken or blocked gutter, damaged exterior walls, or even leaking pipes.
+Penetrating damp happens when water gets through your exterior walls and penetrates the inside walls.
+This may be caused by issues such as a leaking roof, due to broken or loose tiles, a broken or blocked gutter, damaged exterior walls, or even leaking pipes.

 What are the signs of penetrating damp?

 Penetrating damp often shows up suddenly as a damp patch on the inside of an exterior wall.
 It may also show higher up on a wall or even on your ceiling.
 There may be watermarks and some noticeable damage to your plaster.